ucan-wg/awake/README.md

 A Double Ratchet consists of two ratchets to agree on a key, one symmetric and one asymmetric.
 The

+AWAKE uses a modified [Extended Triple Diffie-Hellman (X3DH)](https://www.signal.org/docs/specifications/x3dh/) protocol in order to support the WebCrypto API's non-extractable keys and make use of existing UCAN tokens without the need for presharing keys.

 #### 1.4.3.1 Asymmetric Ratchet: ECDH

 FIXME reword